Skip to main content

 GETFetch resources (e.g., market data)

-POSTCreate resources (e.g., place an order)
+POSTCreate resources or perform actions (e.g., place or amend an order)

 DELETECancel or remove resources